ezrasingh/prod-typescript-account-service/README.md

 ### Local Development

-> You will need to provide your own Postges database and set the `TYPEORM_URL` in your [`.env`](template.env) file.
+> You will need to provide your own Postges database and set the `DB_URL` in your [`.env`](template.env) file.

-Run application in development mode locally
+Run application in development mode locally:

 `npm start`

-Run application in development mode locally in watch mode
+Run application in development mode locally in watch mode:

 `npm run start:dev`